Eva Marcille

 Eva Marcille Sterling (née Pigford; born October 30, 1984) is an American actress, fashion model and television personality.
-She started her career by winning the third cycle of America's Next Top Model.
+She rose to prominence after she won the third cycle of America's Next Top Model.
+Afterwards, she starred as Tracie Evans in Tyler Perry's House of Payne (2007–2012), and landed the role of Tyra Hamilton on the CBS daytime soap opera The Young and the Restless (2008–2009).
+Marcille later returned to reality television as a cast member on the Bravo television series The Real Housewives of Atlanta (2018–2021).

 Early life

-Sterling was born in Los Angeles, California as Eva Pigford.
+Eva was born in Los Angeles, California as Eva Pigford.
 Her middle name, Marcille, is an amalgam of her grandmothers' names "Marjorie" and "Lucille".
 Her parents are both African American.
 She attended Raymond Avenue Elementary School, Marina Del Rey Middle School, and Washington Preparatory High School (2002).
 She attended Clark Atlanta University in Atlanta, Georgia; however, she left the school shortly after winning the third season of America's Next Top Model at the age of 19.

 Career

 Modeling

-Marcille was the winner of the third cycle of America's Next Top Model in 2004, beating fellow contestant Yaya DaCosta.
+In 2004, Marcille was the last finalist selected for the top fourteen to compete on the UPN reality television show America's Next Top Model Cycle 3.
+Over her stay, Marcille received two first call-outs and won two challenges.
+Marcille was crowned the winner of the third cycle of America's Next Top Model, beating fellow contestant Yaya DaCosta.
 Her prizes included a CoverGirl cosmetics contract, a spread in Elle, and a modeling contract with Ford Models.

 Marcille has appeared on the cover of Brides Noir, Women's Health and Fitness (May 2005), King (June 2005), IONA (November 2005), and Essence.
 Her other modeling credits include CoverGirl, DKNY, Samsung, Red by Marc Ecko, Jewel, In Touch Weekly (June 2005), King (November 2005), WeTheUrban, IONA, UNleashed, Star Magazine, Elle, Elle Girl, Apple Bottoms, Lerner Catalog, Avon Campaign 4 and Rolling Out.

 Marcille's runway shows include the Marc Bouwer Fall 2005, Elle Girl presents Dare to Be You: Wal-Mart Meets America's Next Top Model 2005, Gharani Strok Fall 2005, Deborah Lindquist Spring 2006, Naqada Spring 2006, 8th Annual 'Models of Perfection' Show 2006, and L.A.
 Fashion Week's Monarchy Collection Fall 2007.

 On November 15, 2006, Marcille left her managers Benny Medina and Tyra Banks.
 After leaving Banks and Medina for new management, she officially dropped "Pigford" from her name, now going by Eva Marcille (her middle name).
 She has stated she did this in order to not use her modeling fame to get into acting but earn her acting roles.

 Marcille is now signed to L.A.
 Models.
 She has been featured on America's Next Top Model: Exposed on the CW.
 She has also been featured as one of CoverGirl's Top Models in Action.